shivan/rtl8821CU/README.md

 [![Build Status](https://travis-ci.org/whitebatman2/rtl8821CU.svg?branch=master)](https://travis-ci.org/whitebatman2/rtl8821CU)

 This is a fork from the whitebatman2/rtl8821CU library.
-Compilation error "gcc: error: -mfloat-abi=soft and -mfloat-abi=hard may not be used together" is fixed in this repository.
+Compilation error "gcc: error: -mfloat-abi=soft and -mfloat-abi=hard may not be used together" which occurs during compilation on ARM devices is fixed in this repository.

 Tested in the following environment.
 Kernal 4.19.62-sunxi, Ubuntu 18.04.3 boinic.